-To report incidents of sexual assault, dating violence, domestic violence, and/or stalking, or conduct that may constitute a crime while attending St. John's Queens, Staten Island or Manhattan campuses, please contact the St. John's University's Department of

-Public Safety, local law enforcement, or the law enforcement agency in the applicable jurisdiction.
-Please note that and the University's standards for finding someone in violation of sexual misconduct are different than those used by the criminal justice system.
-If you have specific questions about a potential violation of criminal law, we will assist you with connecting with the NYPD and/or local district attorney's office.
+To report incidents of sexual harassment, sexual assault, dating violence, domestic violence, intimate partner violence or stalking or conduct that may constitute a crime while attending St. John's, please contact the St. John's University's Department of Public Safety, local law enforcement, or the law enforcement agency in the applicable jurisdiction.
+Please note that the University's standards for finding someone in violation of sexual misconduct are different than those used by the criminal justice system.
+If you have specific questions about potential violation of criminal law, we will assist you with connecting with the NYPD and/or local district attorney's office.